Rule 63: Usage

-Rule 63 is commonly used as a term to refer to gender-swapped interpretations of existing characters in fanworks, such as fan art, fan fiction and cosplay, and it is particularly pervasive in the anime and manga community, where communities sprang up built around romantic gender-swap relationships.
+Rule 63 is commonly used as a term to refer to gender-swapped interpretations of existing characters in fanworks, such as fan art, fan fiction and cosplay, and is particularly pervasive in the anime and manga community, where communities sprang up built around romantic gender-swap relationships.
 It also often overlaps with the creation of moe anthropomorphic female versions of non-human, male characters.
 A well-known example of this is Bowsette, a female version of the Mario antagonist Bowser that became one of the most popular Internet memes of 2018.
+Bowsette is created through the use of the Super Crown, a power-up that imparts the appearance and abilities of Princess Peach on its user.
+Nintendo's official clarification is that the item is only usable by Toadette, and the creation of Bowsette is "technically impossible".

-However, it has also been used by critics to refer to official characters who are gender-swapped versions of older characters or fictional beings, such as Number Six from Battlestar Galactica being a "sexy female" version of a Cylon Centurion, and the female main cast of the 2016 reboot of Ghostbusters.
+This term was also used by critics to refer to official characters who are gender-swapped versions of older characters or fictional beings, such as Number Six from Battlestar Galactica being a "sexy female" version of a Cylon Centurion, and the female main cast of the 2016 reboot of Ghostbusters.

 The creation of Rule 63 cosplays such as gender-swapped superheroes has been cited as popular among female cosplayers as giving them the ability to portray roles beyond socially approved gendered scripts.
 It is seen as empowering, allowing cosplayers to wear clothing and weapons usually not afforded to female characters.
-However, certain characters with inherent gender fluidity are said to work better than others.
+Certain characters with inherent gender fluidity, however, are said to work better than others.
 Such gender-bending cosplay, which allows the cosplayer to choose what behavior enhances the performance, can be contrasted with crossplay, which completely immerses the cosplayer in the codes of another gender.